Gastroenterologists in Manchester, New Hampshire

 - Esophageal manometry motility study — This test evaluates how food moves through your esophagus and into your stomach by examining the strength and coordination of your esophagus muscles.

 - Gastroscopy — This procedure examines the esophagus and stomach to detect ulcers, redness or irritation of the tissue.
-If you have persistent symptoms of heartburn or gastroesophageal reflux disease (GERD), this procedure detects its severity and changes in the lining of the esophagus, a condition called Barrett’s esophagus.
+If you have persistent symptoms of heartburn or GERD, this procedure detects its severity and changes in the lining of the esophagus, a condition called Barrett’s esophagus.

-- Radiofrequency ablation — If you are diagnosed with Barrett’s esophagus, this state-of-the-art procedure removes the abnormal cells in the lining of your esophagus.
+- Radiofrequency ablation — If you are diagnosed with Barrett’s esophagus, this advanced procedure removes the abnormal cells in the lining of your esophagus.

 - Starting at 45 years old, both men and women should have a colorectal screening.
-(People with an inflammatory bowel disease or a family history of colon or rectal cancer may be at a higher risk and should begin testing earlier.)
+If you have inflammatory bowel disease or a family history of colon or rectal cancer, you may be at a higher risk and should begin testing earlier.

 - Most insurance plans, including the Affordable Care Act, cover colorectal cancer screening tests.
-Ask your insurance company what you should expect.
+You may wish to ask your insurance company what you should expect.

 - Regular screenings can find colon cancer early, when treatment is most effective.
-The five-year survival rate is 90% if cancer is detected early.
+One in 24 men and one in 26 women will develop colorectal cancer in their lifetime.

 Colonoscopy FAQs